Bilateral Distribution Compression: Reducing Both Data Size and Dimensionality: Introduction

 We show that vanishing RMMD and EMMD together imply vanishing DMMD, and moreover, for a certain choice of latent space kernel, the DMMD can further be bounded by the sum of RMMD and EMMD.
 We consider both linear autoencoders, idempotent rank-$p$ projections of the form $\phi(\psi(\bm{x}))=\bm{x}VV^\top$ with $V^\top V=I_p$, and neural autoencoders.
 Section~\ref{Proofs} contains proofs of all our theoretical results.

-\textbf{Our key contributions are:} \begin{enumerate}[noitemsep, topsep=1pt, leftmargin=0.5cm] \item In Section~\ref{Bilateral}, we formulate the problem of compressing datasets in both observations ($m \ll n$) and dimensionality ($p \ll d$), and introduce the Decoded MMD (DMMD) as a natural objective for measuring distributional similarity. \item In Section~\ref{TwoStage}, we propose a two-stage procedure: (i) train an autoencoder $\phi \circ \psi$ via RMMD, and (ii) optimise a latent compressed set via EMMD.
-We prove that zero RMMD and EMMD imply zero DMMD, and show that for certain kernels DMMD is bounded by their sum. \item In Section~\ref{Motivation}, we motivate the use of RMMD in dimensionality reduction, showing that minimising RMMD with a quadratic kernel recovers Principal Component Analysis. \item In Section~\ref{Supervised}, we extend BDC to labelled data through supervised DMMD, RMMD, and EMMD variants, incorporating responses into both autoencoder training and latent space compression. \item In Section~\ref{Experiments}, we present empirical results across a range of tasks, datasets, and metrics, showing that BDC is able to match or surpasses the performance of ambient-space distribution compression methods while incurring lower cost. \end{enumerate}
+\textbf{Our key contributions are:} \begin{enumerate}[noitemsep, topsep=1pt, leftmargin=0.5cm] \item In Section~\ref{Bilateral}, we formulate for the first time the problem of compressing datasets in both observations ($m \ll n$) and dimensionality ($p \ll d$), and introduce the DMMD as a natural objective for measuring distributional similarity. \item In Section~\ref{TwoStage}, we propose a two-stage procedure: (i) train an autoencoder $\phi \circ \psi$ via RMMD, and (ii) optimise a latent compressed set via EMMD.
+We prove that zero RMMD and EMMD imply zero DMMD, and show that for certain kernels DMMD is bounded by their sum. \item In Section~\ref{Motivation}, we motivate the use of RMMD in dimensionality reduction, showing that minimising RMMD with a quadratic kernel recovers Principal Component Analysis. \item In Section~\ref{Supervised}, we extend BDC to labelled data through supervised DMMD, RMMD, and EMMD variants, incorporating responses into both autoencoder training and latent space compression. \item In Section~\ref{Experiments}, we present empirical results across a range of tasks, datasets, and metrics, showing that when manifold structure is present, BDC is able to match or surpasses the performance of ambient-space distribution compression methods while incurring substantially lower cost. \end{enumerate}